Supervised Metric Learning to Rank for Retrieval via Contextual Similarity Optimization: Related Work

-\textbf{Unsupervised Metric Learning } There is extensive interest in unsupervised and domain adaptive metric learning, mainly in the context of person re-ID (see survey \cite{ye2021deep}).
-Contextual similarity is a cornerstone for most recent work in this area.
-Most unsupervised person re-ID papers use the $k$-reciprocal re-rank distance, which is a weighted combination of Euclidean distance and Jaccard distance between reciprocal-neighbor sets.
-Their formulation has three disadvantages: (1) it operates on the entire dataset instead of a batch; (2) it involves a series of set expansion operations which are hard to vectorize, much less make differentiable; (3) it is optimized for the person re-ID application.
-More recently, STML (\cite{kim2022self}) propose an unsupervised metric learning framework for image retrieval which uses a simpler batch-wise contextual similarity measure.
-We mostly follow STML's contextual similarity definition, with some minor tweaks.
-We emphasize that all work cited above use contextual similarity as a pseudo-label for unsupervised learning, while our work optimizes the contextual similarity in the supervised setting.
+\textbf{Unsupervised Metric Learning } The concept of contextual similarity is extensively studied in the unsupervised metric learning literature, mainly in the context of person re-ID (see survey \cite{ye2021deep}).
+Most unsupervised person re-ID methods use the $k$-reciprocal re-rank distance \cite{zhong2017re}, which is a weighted combination of Euclidean distance and Jaccard distance between reciprocal-neighbor sets, calculated over the entire dataset.
+More recently, STML \cite{kim2022self} proposes an unsupervised metric learning framework for image retrieval using a simpler batch-wise contextual similarity measure.
+We loosely follow STML's contextual similarity definition, making significant changes to accommodate the change in problem setting and to address optimization issues (these changes are enumerated in Appendix E.1).
+We emphasize that prior work on contextual similarity \emph{optimizes the cosine similarity} towards the contextual similarity, focusing on the unsupervised scenario, while our work \emph{optimizes the contextual similarity} towards the true similarity, requiring full supervision.